-During the October 2019-September 2020 period, monitoring data indicated that overall groundwater storage in the Carmel Valley Aquifer decreased in WY2020, characterized as "Normal" following a "Extremely Wet" WY 2020.
-Overall groundwater storage decreased from 28,630 AF in October 2019 to 26,730 AF in September 2020 and had a maximum storage capacity of 30,420 AF in February 2020.
+During the October 2020-September 2021 period, monitoring data indicated that overall groundwater storage in the Carmel Valley Aquifer decreased in WY2021, characterized as "Dry" following a "Normal" WY 2020.
+Overall groundwater storage decreased from 26,950 AF in October 2020 to 25,250 AF in September 2021 and had a maximum storage capacity of 29,310 AF in February 2021.

-Figure IV-1 is a typical hydrograph from the lower Carmel Valley, showing groundwater-level fluctuations at the Rancho Cañada West monitor well (River Mile [RM] 2.13) and the Rio North monitoring well (RM 1.65) compared with mean daily streamflow in the Carmel River at Highway 1 (RM 1.09).
+Figure IV-1 is a typical hydrograph from the lower Carmel Valley, showing groundwaterlevel fluctuations at the Rancho Cañada West monitor well (River Mile [RM] 2.13) and the Rio North monitoring well (RM 1.65) compared with mean daily streamflow in the Carmel River at Highway 1 (RM 1.09).
 The Rancho Cañada West monitor well is located about one mile downstream (i.e., westerly) of the farthest downstream Cal-Am production well in Carmel Valley, the Cañada well, and approximately 1,350 feet from the river channel.

-As shown on this figure, the groundwater elevation began around 19 feet above sea level in October 2019, and gradually decreased approximately one foot by the beginning of December 2020.
-In response to rainfall and runoff, the groundwater elevation rose approximately eight feet from the beginning of December 2020 to the end of February 2020, and then gradually decreased to approximately 20 feet above sea level by the end of September 2020.
-Cal-Am pumped from their Cañada and Mal Paso wells throughout WY 2020, and the Rancho Cañada Golf Course, which was converted into park land and cattle grazing pasture, utilized water from private wells in the vicinity.
+At the Rancho Cañada West well, the groundwater elevation began slightly over 20 feet above sea level in October 2020, and there was small rise of about one foot in response rainfall and runoff, that lasted until June 2021, and then gradually decreased to just under 20 feet above sea level by the end of September 2021.
+Cal-Am pumped from their Cañada and Mal Paso wells throughout WY 2021.